elvisvukesu/bootcamp-java-mysql/README.md

         tag 'DockerHub', "elvisvukesu/java-mysql-app:${project.version}"
     }

-To view available tasks from the plugin run the following command and look for the 'docker tasks' section
+To view available tasks from the plugin run the following command and look for the 'docker tasks' section.

     ./gradlew tasks